-People seek treatments to soften smile lines and crow's feet and fill lips, cheeks and hands.
+People seek treatments to soften smile lines and crow's feet, fill lips, cheeks and hands, and restore lost volume on the face.
 Injecting dermal fillers into the face and hands can improve the appearance of facial lines and volume loss caused by age or certain medical conditions.
 Dermal filler injections are commonly used as a non-surgical option to reshape areas such as the chin, jawline, or nose.
 This can improve the lateral profile of the patient %26 reduce the appearance of a sagging neck.

 Thanks to this, fillers have eliminated the need for surgical procedures to address these common complaints.
 Dermal fillers contain ingredients that add fullness to areas that have been thinned due to aging.
 This thinning is common on the cheeks, lips and around the mouth.
 Fillers basically restore lost volume on the face and stuffed areas, so that deep lines are smoothed.

 As we age, our bodies stop producing collagen and elastin, both of which contribute to the youthful appearance.
 Dermal filler injections provide an easy way to reduce the appearance of wrinkles, smooth the skin and give a more youthful appearance.
 The result of a single treatment can be seen instantly and can last about 6 to 9 months.
 Dermal Filler Injections May Give a Natural-Looking Result That Does Not Affect Facial Expression.